 “It can be hard to find a location that meets every requirement, but your real estate agent has a deeper understanding of your area.
 So, he or she can point you towards locations that have most of your wish list items.
 Without that help, you could miss out on a great neighborhood you never heard of or didn’t think you’d love.”

 4. What concessions and contingencies should I include in the contract?

 And then you need to ask your agent about contract matters, especially concessions and contingencies.
 These are extremely important and can even be deal breakers for buying a house in New Jersey.

 - “Concessions are contract clauses that obligate the seller to help financially.
 A common concession is asking the seller to cover all or part of the closing costs.”

 - “Contingencies are contract clauses that allow you to back out after signing the contract.
 Common contingencies include the house passing inspection and you qualifying for a mortgage.”

 Because these are such important contractual matters, you need to ask your agent about them.
 If you include too many, you’ll likely scare away sellers and cause them to reject your offer.
 But if you don’t include them, you won’t be protected if things go wrong or you may wind up paying too much.

 Where to Find a Good New Jersey Agent

 These are four of the most important questions you should ask your agent before buying a house, but there are many more you need to ask.
 Finding the right agent usually requires a fairly lengthy and rigorous interview process.
 There is, however, an easier way to find a great New Jersey agent.
 And that is to work with a premier agency known for its savvy agents.
-So before buying a house in New Jersey, be sure to contact us today at 855-966-DEALS.
+So before buying a house in New Jersey, be sure to contact us today at 855-966-DEAL.